deargle-classes/security-analytics-assignments/_labs/lab-job-market.md

 #### Q: Can I see some example resumes?

-Maybe?
-I asked the previous security analytics generations if they'd share, stay tuned.
+Past grads have been kind enough to share their resumes on the [#resume-help](https://securityanaly-gpm5224.slack.com/archives/C01HPF2T2CQ) channel on our multigenerational security analytics workspace.
+Ask me for an invite to that workspace if you need one.

 ### Format